pgorman/dangerjaunt/dangerjaunt.md

 ### Wands ###

-Wands create an effect on targets in line of a ray or in the area of a narrow cone.
+Wands shoot either a line-like ray or a narrow cone.
 Some wands duplicate the effect of a spell, while others function like a flashlight/radar/Geiger counter.
 Wands hold only a limited number of charges, usually 2--20, and have a range of 60'.
 Only magic-users employ wands.